ropensci-archive/scrubr/cran-comments.md

 --------

-This version adds some new functions and fixes some bugs.
+This version fixes two failing cran checks related to internal use of sf package.

 Thanks!
 Scott Chamberlain